anurag0-crypto/Anurag-_phase2/picoctf/Reverse_Engg.md

 First, I analyzed the `checkPassword` method which takes a 32-character password and scrambles it through four different loops:

-1. **Loop 1**: Copies first 8 characters as it is
+Loop 1 Copies first 8 characters as it is
-2. **Loop 2**: Copies characters 8-15 in reverse order from positions 15-8
+Loop 2 Copies characters 8-15 in reverse order from positions 15-8
-3. **Loop 3**: Copies every other character starting from position 16 using a formula
-4. **Loop 4**: Copies the remaining odd-indexed characters as it is
+Loop 3 Copies every other character starting from position 16 using a formula Loop 4 Copies the remaining odd-indexed characters as it is

 The scrambled result must equal: `"jU5t_a_sna_3lpm18g947_u_4_m9r54f"`